 - Are loan options available?
 It is our firm belief that families should borrow only when absolutely necessary.
 Federal Direct Loans and a limited number of private loans are available.
 Please review loan options and if you want to add a loan to your financial aid award package, request the loan amount by emailing email@example.com.

 - Are there resources to help me with financial planning?

 Vanderbilt’s Dore Money Smarts program offers a free tool called GradReady.
 This tool is available to all students and includes information for managing tuition, budgets, and bills.
 Click the following link for additional information: www.vanderbilt.edu/financialaid/doremoneysmarts.php

 INTERNATIONAL FIRST-YEAR STUDENT MOVE-IN INSTRUCTIONS

 While most information in The Road to Vanderbilt applies to international students, move-in for international students differs from the move-in instructions that domestic students receive.
-You may notice that the I-20 form you receive via email indicates that immigration check-ins begin on August 16.
-Please note that these individually scheduled check-ins take place virtually after your arrival to the U.S. and are unrelated to your move-in date.
-International undergraduate move-in for fall 2021 will be on Wednesday, August 18, 8:00 a.m. to midnight, in The Commons Center Atrium.
-International Student Orientation for undergraduates begins on August 19 and is required for all new international first-year undergraduates.
+International undergraduate move-in for fall 2022 will be on Wednesday, August 17, 8:00 a.m.
+CT to midnight, in The Commons Center atrium.
+International Student Orientation for undergraduates begins on August 18 and is required for all new international first-year undergraduates.
 At the conclusion of International Student Orientation, you will join your domestic peers to participate in CommonVU Orientation.